bha-github-organization/trip-d-print/README.md

 3D Printed Face Mask Holder
 ---------------------------
-I've recently been asked to print a mask strap holder instead of the face shields.
+Nurses have asked for a mask strap holder, to ease ear fatigue.
+Canadian colleagues recommended the design below.

 Here's how the Mask Holder looks in action: